artix41/quantum-algorithms/README.md

-# quantum-algorithms
+# Quantum Algorithms
-Implementation of classical quantum algorithms using the python library QuTiP
+Implementation of classical quantum algorithms (for both CV and discrete systems)